Additivemenu/spoonlee1/fullStack/javaCore/chap7/readme.md

+# 0. Overview
+These are personal notes referring to UniMelb Java week 8 learning materials

 # 1. Introduction to exception handling

 Java exception handling facilities are used when the invocation of a method may cause something exceptional to occur.